 Should pets be groomed or cleaned more often?

 Not necessarily.
-Suppose there is no known novel coronavirus exposure in the household and no one in the home is sick.
-In that case, there is no need to adjust your regular grooming habits unless you ordinarily have your dog groomed by a professional groomer.
+Suppose there is no known novel coronavirus exposure in the household, and no one in the home is sick.
+In that case, you only need to adjust your regular grooming habits if you ordinarily have your dog groomed by a professional groomer.
 In the spirit of social distancing and for your (human) protection, I’d recommend bathing your dog at home only during this time.
 It will help them avoid other peoples’ hands, faces, and possible coughs and sneezes, which they could bring home to you (think about the favourite teddy bear example).

 No!
 Putting a mask on the DOG is not recommended.
 A face mask could be distressing for pets and affect their ability to breathe normally, particularly in flat-faced breeds.
 To help stop the virus from spreading, washing hands with warm water and soap is vital (especially before and after handling your pet and their food).

-Can my pet transmit a coronavirus infection to my family members?
+Can my pet spread the coronavirus to my family members?

-Follow the tips for preventing disease, which include:
+Follow the tips for preventing COVID-19 and Our Precious Pets with disease, which include:

-- You are washing your hands for 20 seconds, especially after eating in the bathroom.
+- You wash your hands for 20 seconds, especially after eating in the bathroom.
 Ensure you wash your hands with soap and water and again after Coughing, Sneezing, or Blowing your nose.

 - Make sure to use a sanitizer that contains 60% alcohol or higher.

-- Cleaning frequently touched objects, such as cell phones, purses, and computers, with disinfectant spray or wipes.
+- Clean frequently touched objects, such as cell phones, purses, and computers, with disinfectant wipes or spray.

 Is it true that hand sanitizers/anti-bacterial gels are poisonous to dogs?